Body Heat: Plot

-In South Florida, womanizing low-rent lawyer Ned Racine begins an affair with Matty Walker, the young wife of shady businessman Edmund Walker.
-The affair quickly becomes a consuming passion, but the two take care to keep it secret.
+In sultry South Florida, womanizing low-rent lawyer Ned Racine begins an affair with Matty Walker, the young wife of shady businessman Edmund Walker.
+The affair becomes a consuming passion, but the two keep it secret.
 Matty tells Ned that she wants a divorce, but a prenuptial agreement would leave her without Edmund's fortune.
 When she wishes Edmund dead, Ned suggests murdering him.
 Matty says she wants to forge a new will, but Ned warns her that would attract suspicion.

 Ned runs into Matty and Edmund at a restaurant.
 Matty introduces Ned as a lawyer who has been asking about buying the Walkers' home.
 The three have dinner during which Edmund states, after Matty briefly absents herself, that he would kill any man who was having an affair with his wife.

 Ned then meets with an old client, arsonist/bombmaker Teddy Lewis, who builds him an incendiary device.
 Ned fabricates an alibi by traveling to Miami, where he checks into a hotel and then drives back home in the night.
 After Ned kills Edmund, he and Matty move the body to an abandoned building owned by the victim.
 Ned sets the bomb to destroy Edmund's body and mislead the police.
-Ned and Matty then part and agree to have no contact until Matty takes possession of the estate.
+Ned and Matty part and agree to have no contact until Matty takes possession of the estate.

-Soon after, Edmund's lawyer calls Ned about Edmund's new will, which had supposedly been drafted by Ned; the will was supposedly witnessed by Mary Ann Simpson, a woman Ned once met in passing (the two were introduced by Matty) but who is nowhere to be found now.
+Soon afterwards, Edmund's lawyer calls Ned about Edmund's new will, which had supposedly been drafted by Ned; the will was supposedly witnessed by Mary Ann Simpson, a woman Ned once met in passing at the Edmunds' home and mistook for Matty, but who is nowhere to be found now.
 The new will has been improperly prepared, violating the rule against perpetuities, and the local judge, with a poor opinion of Ned, nullifies it, leaving Matty the sole beneficiary and disinheriting Edmund's niece, Heather.
-Ned realizes Matty has disregarded his warning and forged the will, calculating it would be nullified.
+Ned realizes that Matty has disregarded his warning and forged the will, calculating that it would be nullified.
 Matty pleads for forgiveness, pledging her love for Ned.
+(Note: The plot of the film misrepresents Florida law on this point.
+Florida had abolished this advanced prohibition on perpetuities and had taken "a wait-and-see approach, under which the gift remains valid unless and until the interest actually fails to vest within the perpetuities period.
+Thus, the second will was entirely valid and Heather should have inherited half."
+The film was originally supposed to be filmed in the New York–New Jersey area, where the law against perpetuities aligned with the film's plot, but shooting and the setting moved to Florida and did not account for the change in that state's relevant law.)